 11. Create a Morning Routine to Look Forward to

-In spite of having become a morning person, I’m still groggy upon waking.
-But I look forward to my only coffee of the day (Nescafé instant) and scrolling through X (Twitter).
+In spite of having become a lark, I’m still groggy when I get out of bed.
+But I look forward to my first cup of coffee and scrolling through my emails and social media.
+I give myself about 40 minutes for this.

-After a 20-minute brisk walk, I arrive at work fit and raring to go.
+I arrive feeling top fit and raring to go.
 More so, I think, than the “real” morning people.